mcneel/developer.rhino3d.com/_guide_topics/cpp/getting-units-of-active-document.md

 ## Overview

 There are two unit systems associated with a document, model and page units.
 The `ON_UnitSystem` class makes it easy to work with custom units.
-The Rhino document class contains two functions:
+The Rhino document class contains two functions to return these unit systems:

-1. `const ON_UnitSystem& CRhinoDoc::ModelUnits() const;` and...
+1. `const ON_UnitSystem& CRhinoDoc::ModelUnits() const;`
 1. `const ON_UnitSystem& CRhinoDoc::PageUnits() const;`

-## How To
+## More information

 The unit system of the active document is stored on an `ON_3dmUnitsAndTolerances` class that is located on the `CRhinoDoc` object.